hashicorp/terraform-aws-vault-ent-starter/examples/prereqs_quickstart/README.md

-# EXAMPLE: Create a Prerequisite VPC
+# EXAMPLE: Prerequisite Configuration (VPC and Secrets)

 ## About This Example

-In order to deploy the Vault Enterprise module, you must have an AWS VPC that meets the requirements [listed in the main README](../../README.md#how-to-use-this-module).
-If you do not already have an existing VPC, you can use the example code in this directory to provision it along with all the other required infrastructure components.
+In order to deploy the Vault Enterprise module, you must have an AWS VPC that meets the requirements [listed in the main README](../../README.md#how-to-use-this-module) along with TLS certs that can be used with the Vault nodes and load balancer.
+If you do not already have these resources, you can use the code provided in this directory to provision them.

 ## How to Use This Module